arobirosa/computer-repair-ai-assistant-prolog/README.md

 * Most prolog distributions don't seem to be actively used in commercial projects

 ## Neutral points
-* **It is difficult for a domain expert to add new diagnoses on his/her own.** For a fast repair, the symptoms which are easy to check must be written first on the prolog programme
 * The SWI Prolog implementation is mature for commercial projects
 * The IDEs have poor support for Prolog.
 Intellij IDEA supports Prolog syntax highlighting using the plug-in Logtalk.
 The Prolog plugin is not compatible with version 2022.1.3